Managing Partner - Oxford & Joint Head of Private Client Services

 Sarah manages the Oxford office, is joint national head of the Freeths Private Client Services Team and sits on the firm’s management board.

-Sarah qualified in 1994 and has over twenty years’ experience of managing disputes for her clients.
+Sarah has 30 years of post-qualification experience of dealing with contentious trust and probate disputes and professional negligence claims.
 She is well known for her firm but fair approach to the resolution of disputes.

 Wills, Trusts & Probate Disputes

 Sarah has wide ranging experience of acting for private individuals in all manner of contested challenges to wills, claims against estates and trust disputes.
 Her clients are executors, beneficiaries, trustees, relatives or friends of the deceased.
 She is known for dealing with complicated, multi-party and often cross jurisdictional disputes.